 Cosigners Have Few Opportunities

-Renting does not provide such a safe harbor or opportunities.
+Renting does not provide the potential for positive cash flow or upside opportunities.
 Cosigners realize that renting a property means having to make monthly payments to the landlord.
 But as property prices climb, property taxes go up.
 As a result, nearly all landlords raise the rent to offset the tax increases.
 Therefore, in the long run it makes much more sense to own property in Boston than rent.

 You Will Be Able to Customize the Property